Bolivia

 Lay missioners partner with two rural municipalities to provide community-based services for children, youth and adults with physical, mental, intellectual, auditory and visual disabilities.
 Services include prevention, detection, educational support, physical rehabilitation, medical attention and teachings about their human rights.
 The ultimate goal of this work is to strive for greater understanding and inclusion of people with disabilities.

-Our Missioners in Bolivia
+Our missioners in Bolivia

-Featured Stories
+Featured stories

 Read more about our impact in other regions.